DE: Karmesinastrild, NL: Karmozijnzaadkraker (Karmozijnastrilde), FR: Pyréneste gros-bec,

 ES: Pinzón Casca Nueces Rojo, IT: Spaccasemi rosso, PT: Estrilda bicuda carmim,

-Karminfrøknækker, SW: Karminastrild, NO: Karminastrild, FI: Loistomurskaajapeippo,
+DK: Karminfrøknækker, SW: Karminastrild, NO: Karminastrild, FI: Loistomurskaajapeippo,

 PL: Krasnoliczka szkarlatna, CZ: Rudoušek karmínový, HU: Karmazsinasztrild